 Let’s say you don’t get the order cancelled and you’re going to send it back and get a refund under their money-back guarantee.
 For one thing, you’ll never see the money you paid for shipping and handling refunded.
 You’ll also pay to return the item.
 The website that so eagerly took your order has no return process, so you must call them.
 But when you call you get a run around similar to what I described for trying to cancel the order.

 The people who issue return authorizations are only there yesterday and tomorrow.

 They may charge you for a return label and then never issue a refund.
 Or say what you returned was damaged due to your poor packaging, so no refund.
 That’s why it’s so important to do that bit of research before you place the order.

 If you decide to go ahead with your order, do not agree to automatic refills from this type of company.
 They’ll dangle a discount to make it seem like the smart thing to do but it may lead to a pile of regret.
 Most companies will want to refill your supply of whatever before you’ve exhausted what you have.
 They give you 25% off and send you twice as much.
 That math is not in your favor.

-So when you get backed up on the automatic refills and try to cancel, that’s when you find that the moneytaker is run by incompetent illiterates who haven’t a clue how to do what you’re asking… Well that’s all a lie.
-You’re a fish on the line, dear friend.
-They’re just stringing you along.
-They’ll make it seem as if you didn’t do the right steps (hold your breath, pat your head and double-click on a Tuesday).
+So when you get backed up on the automatic refills and try to cancel, that’s when you find that the Moneytaker is run by incompetent illiterates who haven’t a clue how to do what you’re asking… Their systems are down, they don’t know which button to push, no one has ever done this before.

 Don’t fall for any of it.
 Tell the person on the phone they need to cancel all future shipments because you’re cancelling the credit card they have and you’re not giving them a new card number.
 You might actually get someone’s attention.
 If not then do the deed: cancel the credit card.
 Do it right then or wrangle with the company another six months and still end up cancelling the card – your choice.